 - 4. Click Next. - 5.
-In the Choose Middleware Home Directory window, you can specify either an existing ORACLE_CEP_HOME directory or create a new one: - a.
-To install into an existing ORACLE_CEP_HOME directory: - Select Use an Existing Middleware Home.

-- Select an existing ORACLE_CEP_HOME directory from the list on the right. - b.
-To install into a new ORACLE_CEP_HOME directory: - Select Create a New Middleware Home. - Click the Browse button to browse your computer to select an existing directory or use the New Folder button to create a new directory and then select it. - Click Open.
+In the Choose Middleware Home Directory window, you can specify either an existing Oracle Middleware Home directory or create a new one: - a.
+To install into an existing Oracle Middleware Home directory: - Select Use an Existing Middleware Home. - Select an existing Oracle Middleware Home directory from the list on the right. - b.
+To install into a new Oracle Middleware Home directory: - Select Create a New Middleware Home. - Click the Browse button to browse your computer to select an existing directory or click Reset to reset the directory to the default, C:\Oracle\Middleware. - Click Open.

-The ORACLE_CEP_HOME directory is the main installation directory for Oracle CEP, such as c:\oracle_cep.
-You can have one or many ORACLE_CEP_HOME directories on your computer, whichever suits your development and production environments best.
+The Oracle Middleware Home directory is the main installation directory for Oracle CEP, such as c:\oracle_cep.
+You can have one or many Oracle Middleware Home directories on your computer, whichever suits your development and production environments best.